Utilities in JRButils for Micro Focus v27

 - Can display paths in Micro Focus or UNC format.

-Openfile cannot be used on OES1 Linux because the required NCP functions are not implemented.
+Openfile cannot be used on very old versions of OES Linux because the required NCP functions are not implemented.
 Displaying open files by connection became available in the first release of OES2.
 Displaying who has a particular file open became available in OES2 SP2.

 Orgroles adds occupants to, removes occupants from and lists the occupants of organizational roles.
 Wildcards are supported allowing processing of multiple organizational roles in a single command.